 - Severance Pay.
 No severance would be paid to the NEO. - Annual Performance Pay Plan.
 For Messrs.
 McCollum and Brown, participation is continued for the full year of separation and at the existing participation level at separation; however, any payments are made at the time all other participants receive payment and only if our performance yields a payment under the terms of the plan.
 These payments usually occur no later than the end of February in the year following the plan year.
 If Messrs.
-Lesar, Pope, and Rainey were to terminate prior to the end of the plan year, for any other reason than death or disability, they would forfeit any payment due under the plan, unless the Compensation Committee determines that their payment should be prorated for the partial plan year. - Restricted Stock.
+Lesar, Miller, or Probert were to retire prior to the end of the plan year for any reason other than death or disability, he would forfeit any payment due under the plan, unless the Compensation Committee determines that the payment should be prorated for the partial plan year. - Restricted Stock.
 Any stock holdings restrictions would lapse upon the date of early retirement.
-Restricted stock holdings information can be found in the Outstanding Equity Awards at Fiscal Year End 2011 table. - Stock Options.
-The NEO will be granted retention of their option awards.
-The unvested awards will continue to vest per the vesting schedule outlined in their stock option agreements and any vested options will not expire until 10 years from the grant award date. - Performance Units.
+Restricted stock holdings information can be found in the Outstanding Equity Awards at Fiscal Year End 2012 table. - Stock Options.
+The NEO will be granted retention of the NEO's option awards.
+The unvested awards will continue to vest per the vesting schedule outlined in the NEO stock option agreements and any vested options will not expire until 10 years from the grant award date.
+Stock option information can be found in the Outstanding Equity Awards at Fiscal Year End 2012 table. - Performance Units.
 The NEO will participate on a pro-rated basis for any Performance Unit Program cycles that have not been completed at the time of the NEO's early retirement.
 These payments, if earned, are paid out and the NEO would receive payments at the same time as other participants, which is usually no later than March of the year following the close of the cycle. - Nonqualified Plans.
-Under all circumstances, the NEO is entitled to any vested benefits under the applicable nonqualified plans as shown in the 2011 Nonqualified Deferred Compensation table.
+Under all circumstances, the NEO is entitled to any vested benefits under the applicable nonqualified plans as shown in the 2012 Nonqualified Deferred Compensation table.
 Refer to the Resignation section for more information on Nonqualified Plans. - Health Benefits.
-A NEO that was age 40 or older as of December 31, 2004 and qualifies for early retirement under our health and welfare plans is eligible for a \$12,000 credit.
+A NEO that was age 40 or older as of December 31, 2004 and qualifies for early retirement under our health and welfare plans is eligible for a \$12,000 credit toward retiree medical costs.
 Refer to the Early Retirement (Without Approval) section for more information on Health Benefits.

 Normal Retirement.
-A NEO would be eligible for normal retirement should they cease employment at age 65 or later.
-The following actions will occur for their various elements of compensation:
+A NEO would be eligible for normal retirement should the NEO cease employment at age 65 or later.
+The following actions will occur for a NEO's various elements of compensation: